peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.ConversionMode.md

     public static PeterO.Cbor.JSONOptions.ConversionMode Decimal128 = 4;

-JSON numbers are decoded to CBOR as their closest-rounded approximation to an IEEE 854 decimal128 value, using the rules for the EDecimal form of that approximation as given in the  `CBORObject.FromObject(EDecimal)`  method.
+JSON numbers are decoded to CBOR as their closest-rounded approximation to an IEEE 854 decimal128 value, using the round-to-nearest/ties-to-even rounding mode and the rules for the EDecimal form of that approximation as given in the  `CBORObject.FromObject(EDecimal)`  method.
 (In some cases, numbers extremely close to zero may underflow to zero, and numbers of extremely large absolute value may overflow to infinity.).

 <a id="Double"></a>
 ### Double